Resanth18/247HealthMedPro_Internship/Aws-Springboot-Backend/Readme.md

 > **Intern Project – Fully Working Cognito Authentication Flow**
 > Built using **Spring Boot + AWS Cognito** with secret-hash based authentication.
-> read README documents **each and every step** we implemented, why we did it, what happens in the background, and here we see how the complete login lifecycle works.
+> read README documents **each and every step** i implemented, why i did it, what happens in the background, and here we see how the complete login lifecycle works.

 ---